in

 Whole grains do not really contain high sodium content unless they are cooked in a way that includes processing or cooking them with salt.

-Pasta can be made in a variety of ways; you can add chicken in it or vegetables or even fruits to make a salad.
-It is full of fiber; helping with GIT problems.
+Pasta can be made in a variety of ways; you can add chicken to it or vegetables, or even fruits to make a salad.
+It is full of fiber, helping with GIT problems.

 • Fruit salad

-There is no restriction to what fruits you can add so just include whichever fruits you have available and mix them up.
+There is no restriction on what fruits you can add, so just include whichever fruits you have available and mix them up.

 • Mixed vegetable salad